MindLog™—A curve for every child

 • On average, high school seniors in programs that do the best job supporting robust learning are about 3 years ahead (on our learning scale [14]) of seniors in schools that do an average job—after taking SES into account [9].

-• Even in adult contexts, educational programs that incorporate more VCoLs produce more learning than programs incorporating fewer VCoLs [16].
+• Even in adult contexts, educational programs that incorporate more VCoLing produce more learning than programs incorporating fewer VCoLing [16].

 1. Robust learning matters.